 I suppose that’s not too surprising considering all the almond flour and chocolate in there!

-These paleo banana muffins have a really nice texture!
+These gluten-free muffins have a really nice texture!
 They’re not quite fudgy, but definitely headed that way, which is probably another reason why I couldn’t handle eating several of these at once.

 So they’re dense, but a nice dense, and have a really nice crumb.
 And they definitely don’t have that typical paleo muffin texture!
 I don’t know about you, but I’ve had way too many bad grain-free muffins.